 Kath Dalmeny, Chief Executive of Sustain

-At a time when the fragility of our food, health and ecological systems have never been more apparent, Sustain welcomes this ambitious report and its calls for fundamental change.Compiled below are the related responses, briefings, blogs and publications for our campaigns and alliance members, which dig into the details and set forth our positions.
+At a time when the fragility of our food, health and ecological systems have never been more apparent, Sustain had welcomed the original National Food Strategy and its calls for fundamental change.Compiled below are the related responses, briefings, blogs and publications for our campaigns and alliance members to the orginal Strategy.

 Sustain's full response to Part 2 (July 2021)